 Alexandra Resort is a popular all-inclusive Grace Bay resort.
 The resort is centrally located on Grace Bay Beach and offers understated luxury with a delightful Caribbean atmosphere.

 The spacious accommodations include studios, 1, 2, and 4-bedroom suites, with stunning ocean views for the best sunsets.
-Alexandra Resort’s Asú on the Beach restaurant offers gourmet international beachfront dining.
+The main onsite restaurant, Asú on the Beach, offers gourmet international beachfront dining.
+There is also Dragon Orchid Sushi and Black Rock Grill on the property.

 There are many onsite amenities to keep the entire family having fun, such as kayaking, stand-up paddleboarding, sailing, beach volleyball, ping pong, a large free-form swimming pool, bicycles to explore the island, a fitness room, and the Elevate Spa.

-By booking your Turks and Caicos vacation at Alexandra Resort, you’ll undoubtedly leave wanting to return.
+By booking your Caribbean vacation at this resort, you’ll undoubtedly leave wanting to return.

-Alexandra Resort is one of the few all-inclusive hotels on Grace Bay Beach.
-The other all-inclusive options are Club Med Turkoise, which has a low budget and party atmosphere, and Beaches Turks & Caicos, which caters to families and children, so the Alexandra can be the best choice for couples and those simply seeking a nice hotel.
+This resort is one of the few all-inclusive hotels on Grace Bay Beach.
+The other all-inclusive options are Club Med Turkoise, which has a low budget and party atmosphere, and Beaches Turks & Caicos, which caters to families and children, so this property can be the best choice for couples and those simply seeking a nice hotel.

 All-inclusive stays at the Alexandra include access to the other counterpart Providenciales Turks and Caicos Collection hotel, Blue Haven Resort, and include all meals, unlimited drinks and snacks, complimentary transport between either property, as well as the use of bicycles, kayaks, paddleboards, and other water sports equipment.